Puget Small Streams study

 Stormwater Action Monitoring (SAM) conducts status and trend monitoring in Western Washington streams to answer how stormwater runoff from a broad range of urban conditions affects the health of small wadable streams.

-Stakeholders, including municipal stormwater permittees in Western Washington, want to know how stream health changes over time in small streams as the area urbanizes and stormwater controls are implemented more broadly.
+Stakeholders, including municipal stormwater permittees in Western Washington, want to know how urban stream health changes over time as the area urbanizes and stormwater controls are implemented more broadly.

-The Puget Small Streams (PSS) study collects water and sediment chemistry, in-stream and riparian habitat information, benthic macroinvertebrate, and periphyton samples.
-Continuous monitoring of stream water level and temperature are monitored at each site to cover a full water year.
-See sampling locations map below.
+The Puget Small Streams study collects water and sediment chemistry, in-stream and riparian habitat information, benthic macroinvertebrate, and periphyton samples.
+Streamflow and temperature are continuously monitored at each site.

-Previous monitoring done in 2015 found that urban development negatively impacted nearly all of the stream health indicators.
-Key stressors driving poor B-IBI scores includes physical habitat characteristics, especially watershed-level canopy cover, urban development and sediment chemistry.
-See factsheet and completed studies list below for detail.
+Previous monitoring in 2015 found that urban development had a negative impact on nearly all stream health indicators.
+Key stressors included physical habitat characteristics, such as canopy cover, urban development, and sediment chemistry.
+See the factsheet and completed studies list below for more detail.